narayan954/game-of-Tetris/README.md

 ## Welcome to awesome game of Tetris

-A project based learning activity for people who are getting started with Git and GitHub.
-You can play the game at: https://narayan954.github.io/github-games/ To play the game:
+You can play the game at: https://narayan954.github.io/game-of-Tetris/
-1. Go to the **Settings** tab of this repository.
-1. Scroll down to the section titled _GitHub Pages_
-1. Select **main** from the Source drop-down.
-1. Click **Save**.
-1. Navigate to the URL provided in the same section.

 ### Instructions for playing the game